opentargets/ot-ui-apps/packages/ui/src/components/Viewer/README.md

 - The viewer only tracks hovering of atoms that are selected by at least one appearance object in `hoverSelection`.
 Even `hoverAppearance: [{}]` is sufficient to include all atoms since appearance objects select all atoms by default.
 Similalarly, an atom must be selected by a `clickAppearance` object for the viewer to track clicks.

 - If used, the track represents the first structure and assumes residues are indexed from 1 and are contiguous - as with AlphaFold structures.

+- Example use case for `onData`: validate data loaded into the viewer - if there is a problem, use the dispatch function to set a flag.

 ## Notes